Xavier vs. Bryant College Basketball Predictions & Picks - November 24

 Xavier Performance Insights

-- The Musketeers average 72.8 points per game (223rd in college basketball) while giving up 65 per contest (92nd in college basketball).
-They have a +39 scoring differential overall and outscore opponents by 7.8 points per game.
+- The Musketeers' +39 scoring differential (outscoring opponents by 7.8 points per game) is a result of scoring 72.8 points per game (226th in college basketball) while giving up 65.0 per contest (90th in college basketball).

-- Xavier averages 33.4 rebounds per game (194th in college basketball) while conceding 37.6 per contest to its opponents.
-It is outrebounded by 4.2 boards per game.
+- Xavier falls short in the rebound battle by an average of 4.2 boards.
+It is recording 33.4 rebounds per game (191st in college basketball) compared to its opponents' 37.6 per outing.

-- Xavier and its opponents have been relatively even in the turnover battle.
-The Musketeers commit 12.2 per game (186th in college basketball) and force 12.6 (175th in college basketball action).
+- Xavier and its opponents have been mostly even in the turnover battle.
+The Musketeers commit 12.2 per game (189th in college basketball) and force 12.6 (173rd in college basketball play).

+- The Bulldogs outscore opponents by 8.2 points per game (posting 77.2 points per game, 158th in college basketball, and allowing 69.0 per outing, 154th in college basketball) and have a +49 scoring differential.

+- The 38.0 rebounds per game Bryant accumulates rank 59th in college basketball, 1.2 fewer than the 39.2 its opponents grab.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.